Zero-emission construction sites

 27 September 2021

 The working group participants had the chance to hear from Volvo about the available and upcoming emission-free construction machinery they manufacture.
 After Volvo's presentation, the participants engaged in a lively discussion and exchange about performance specifications, price points and implications of use of Volvo’s emission-free machinery on public construction sites.

 7 October 2021 - 5-6 pm CET

-This webinar is presenting initiatives from around the world reducing emissions from construction machinery featuring speakers from London, Copenhagen, San Francisco, Turner Construction Company and ICLEI/Big Buyers for Climate and Environment.
+This webinar presented initiatives from around the world reducing emissions from construction machinery featuring speakers from London, Copenhagen, San Francisco, Turner Construction Company and ICLEI/Big Buyers for Climate and Environment.

 Past activities in this working group.

 - Bellona database on emission-free machinery

 - Bellona report on market status for zero-emission construction machinery

 - Climate and environmental requirements for the City of Oslo’s construction sites - City of Oslo